CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 1. In the **Review and finish adding group** window, review the content that you entered.
 If everything is correct, select **Create group**; otherwise, select **Back** and fix anything that needs correction (or select **Edit** under the specific area that needs adjustment).

-1. On the **New group created** window, note the comment at the top of the page that it may take 5 minutes for the new group to appear in the list of groups. </br>
+1. On the **New group created** window, note the comment at the top of the page that it may take less than 5 minutes for the new group to appear in the list of groups. </br>

 	Select **Close**.
 This returns you to the **Groups** page.